 The Parthenon was built with 46 tall columns and an elongated staircase leading up to them.
 But unbelievably, there is not one straight line among them.
 It seems the Greeks were masters at using optical illusions to give the impression of geometrical perfection.
 In fact, the columns were built to curve slightly outwards in the middle, and the staircases also bend downwards ever so slightly at the ends.
 Although the round marble blocks used to make up the columns all look very similar, when archaeologists tried to rebuild them during recent renovations, they discovered that each piece was unique and designed to fit perfectly in one specific place.
 No wonder this giant 3-D jigsaw puzzle made up of over 100,000 pieces has taken them so long to put back together.

 Is the Parthenon really in Athens?

 If you want to see the details of the Parthenon, you would expect to go to Athens, right?
 Well… not necessarily.
-You might be better off going to the British Museum in London, or even the School of Fine Arts in Paris.
+It might be better to visit the British Museum in London, or the School of Fine Arts in Paris.
 You see, all those aristocrats who went to admire the Parthenon didn’t just come away with sketches.
 Over time, everyone from British archaeologists to Napoleon Bonaparte took pieces of the Parthenon for themselves.
-Today, most of those intricately sculpted figures and the frieze are in the British Museum, where they are known as the “Elgin Marbles”, after the Earl of Elgin who removed them from Athens in the 19th century.
-And if you want to get right up close and personal with the images that once graced the Parthenon’s frieze, then the detailed reproductions of the reliefs can be seen for free all around the central courtyard of the Ecole des Beaux Arts in Paris.
+Today, most of those intricately sculpted figures and the frieze are in the British Museum.
+They are known as the “Elgin Marbles”, after the Earl of Elgin who removed them from Athens in the 19th century.
+If you want to get right up close and personal with the images that once graced the Parthenon’s frieze, the detailed reproductions of the reliefs can be seen for free all around the central courtyard of the École des Beaux-Arts.